go-goe/goe/README.md

 	//handler error
 }
 ```
-> AsPagination returns a ErrInvalidPagination if page or size is equals 0
+> AsPagination default values for page and size are 1 and 10 respectively

 #### List Pagination
 ```